mrciolino/wiki-backup/characters/vesrahaan.md

 ## Hastow Wegate War
 After Narascus attached Wegate, Vesrahaan called upon the other factions of Mortis Lux for help.
 Bahryst, Gothriathon, Fywick, and Altricia came to her aid, however with no formal treaty, Os withdrew Gothristhon from the war.
 Fywick also withdrew due to internal politics holding up aid, and Alteicia eventually fell to Hastow.
 With the speaking stone network down and no word from Bazzdos on repairs, communication became increasingly difficult.
 Bound by the limitations of his station as Regent of Mortis Lux HQ, Illiard was unable to provide assistance without approval from the Highlords of Moris Lux.
 The pirates of saragassa, now in the astral sea, became too difficult to contact and without a pirate king could not be commanded to honor the treaty.
 For 1000 years Vesrahaan has led the fight against Hastow.
+She faithfully awaits the return of Spoops and end to the conflict.